shermansjliu/CSC458/pa2/README.md

 grow and eventually outgrow the exit rate of packets.
 Because packets are processed in FIFO, the time it takes for a packet to be dropped grows in proportion to the queue size as packets will spend more time waiting to be processed or dropped.

-In esscence
+In essence
 - Longer buffer => Longer queue => longer wait
 - shorter buffer => shorter queue => shorter wait.

-Therefore, we see a disparity between large and small route buffers when a new tcp connection is established and packets are added to the end of the queue.
+Therefore, we see a disparity between large and small route buffers when a new TCP connection is established and packets are added to the end of the queue.

 2. Buffer bloat can occur in other places such as your network interface card (NIC).
 Check the output of ifconfig eth0 on your VirtualBox VM.
 What is the (maximum) transmit queue length on the network interface reported by ifconfig?
 For this queue size and a draining rate of 100 Mbps, what is the maximum time a packet might wait in the queue before it leaves the NIC?

-- Maximum queue len is 1000 packets
+- Maximum queue length is 1000 packets
 - MTU of a packet is 1500 bytes
 - Drain Rate 100Mbps
 - This means that the queue can store up to 1000 * 1500 * 8 = 1.2Mbps.
 Draining the queue takes 1.2 / 100 = 0.012s